Updated July 2, 2021.

 Insider Tip!
 My friend who lives on the island suggested that we go the south route from Kailu-Kona to Hilo first.
 That way we could be in Volcanoes National Park at sunset (year-round about 6:30 pm) to see the lava glowing in the park.
 When she and her family do take visitors to Volcanoes National Park for a day trip, they take the southern route, spend the day in the park until sunset, drive about 45 minute to an hour for dinner in Hilo, then take Saddle Road back to Kailua-Kona so they can stop at Mauna Kea for some star-gazing at night.

 We chose to take the southerly route on our first driving day, spend a day in Hilo, then take the north route to come back.
 I went back to my Trip Advisor map to see what sights there were to see on our way to break up the trip and see as much as possible.
-Check out our Road Tripping Hawaii’s Big Island post for more!
+Check out our Road Tripping the Island of Hawai’i post for more!

-More here: What to Eat on the Big Island
+More here: What to Eat on the Island of Hawai’i

 6. Volcanoes and Lava